Matucana intertexta is a recipient of the prestigious Award of Garden Merit of the UK's Royal Horticultural Society.

 Fertilizing: While it does not require much fertilizer, giving it some extra nutrients occasionally keeps this cactus healthy and prolongs the time for repotting.
 When it is not actively growing in winter, fertilization is unnecessary.

-Repotting: The keep your Matucana intertexta happy and thriving, repot it every two years into a slightly larger pot with drainage holes.
+Repotting: To keep your Matucana intertexta happy and thriving, repot it every two years into a slightly larger pot with drainage holes.
 The best time for repotting is in late winter or early spring.

 Learn more at How to Grow and Care for Matucana.